netwolf96/powershell-scripts/README.md

 - `XmlFilePath`: Specifies the path of the XML file containing the digital signatures to be verified.
 - `CertificateSubjectName`: Specifies the subject name (common name) of the X.509 certificate used for signature validation.

+### `New-HashXML`

+#### Synopsis

+Generates an XML file containing the hash values (SHA256) of files in a given directory.

+#### Description

+This function recursively scans a directory and creates an XML file that includes the file names and their corresponding SHA256 hash values.

+#### Parameters

+- `directory`: The directory path where the files are located.
+- `xmlPath`: The path of the XML file to be generated.

+### Removing Duplicate Certificates

+The provided script removes duplicate certificates from the specified certificate store (`Root` in this case).

 ## Installation

 1. Clone or download this repository to your local machine.